aehrc/smart-forms/README.md

 ## Try it out here:

-- SMART Forms React app: https://www.smartforms.io/
+- Smart Forms React app: https://www.smartforms.io/
 - Forms server: https://api.smartforms.io/

+### Configuration

+If you would like to use a different server for hosting questionnaire resources, you can edit the **REACT_APP_FORMS_SERVER_URL** variable in the environment files.

+It will be necessary to configure the REACT_APP_LAUNCH_* variables if you are connecting the app to your own client CMS.

 ### Running on a SMART CMS client (the preferred way)